lewisfm/camrete/README.md

 Camrete itself is a Rust project, but it has bindings to C#.
 The package containing the bindings, as well as a sample application written in C#, are located in the `dotnet` directory.

-Currently, the .NET bindings are automatically generated from the code in `packages/ffi`.
+Currently, the .NET bindings are automatically generated from the code in `camrete_core`.
 The generated code isn't checked into Git, so you have to run this command to generate it:

 ```shell
 cargo xtask create-bindings